yenhoangle/Flixster/README.md

   - [x] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
   - [x] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
 - [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
-- [ ] Apply the popular ButterKnife annotation library to reduce view boilerplate.
+- [x] Implemeted data binding for views to reduce view boilerplate.
 (1 point)
 - [x] Add a rounded corners for the images using the Glide transformations.
 (1 point)
 - [x] Added shared transition elements to MovieActivity and MovieDetailActivity.
 (1 point)